NaotoNTP/Naoto-MD-Libraries/NLZ Decompression Library/README.md

 - This readme.

 # Notes
-This compression algorithm was designed and optimized for the SEGA Mega Drive's 4bpp tile-based art format.
-As such, please primarily think of this as a Mega Drive art compression format.
-While it's still possible to use algorithm to compress other types of data, there are other algorithms which are better suited to more generalized use cases.
+This compression format was designed and optimized for the SEGA Mega Drive's 4bpp tile-based art dat.
+That said, it performs respectably on other, more general forms of data as well.

+As of v1.1.0, the decompressor offers the ability to asynchronously decompress data archives to arbitrary system RAM locations as well, rather than reserving that functionality for art loading only.